MrMarlonM/project-turmeric/README.md

 ## Credits
 ### Code
 For the CSS wildcard selector used to override default styles of the browser and the HTML implementation of the favicon, I referenced code of the Love Running walkthrough project.
 Comments about the code clear up which lines are meant.

+### README
+To make the readme file as helpful and understandable as possible, I used the [love-running-project](https://github.com/lucyrush/readme-love-running) readme file provided by [Code Institute](https://codeinstitute.net/) and the [animal_shelter](https://github.com/IuliiaKonovalova/animal_shelter) readme file from [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for guidance.

 ### Technology used
 - To create general structure [HTML](https://www.w3schools.com/html/) was used